 Rabbi Sarah Tasman

-Or you may be thinking, that’s nice but I can’t do that.
+Or you may be thinking, "That’s nice but I can’t do that.
 I can’t take time like that every night of Hannukah.
-I have responsibilities to my family and work and other commitments.
+I have responsibilities to my family and work and other commitments."
 Yes, of course we all do.
 This isn’t something easy.
-But a lot of important things we do aren’t easy.
 So it may take some planning.

 Here are some tips suggestions to help you make this more doable: